HS-Tools/Wall_Lii/README.md

 ## How to Run

-Running the twitch and discord bots require private credentials which you would have to set up on your own twitch/discord accounts.
+Running the twitch and discord bots require private credentials which you would have to set up with your own twitch/discord accounts and put them in a `.env` file.
 Most of the logic is in the `leaderboard_queries.py` file which can be run locally with the `test_leaderboard_queries.py` script.

 ## Testing